ASvyatkovskiy/ScaBillMatch/README.md

 * inputPairsFile: `CartesianPairs` input object file
 * outputMainFile: key-key pairs and corresponding similarities, as `Tuple2[Tuple2[String,String],Double]`
 * outputFilteredFile: `CartesianPairs` passing similarity threshold

+### Feature extraction

+The text features are extracted from the documents using the Rabin-Karpe rolling n-gram approach.
+The size of the n-gram is configurable, but smaller sizes are preferred.

+### Similarity calculation

+### Examples

 Example submit command:
 ```bash